-3.1 Classes
+2.1.
+Classes

-A class in an UML class diagram denotes a set of objects with common features.
-A class is graphically rendered as a rectangle divided into three parts (see e.g., Figure 2).
+A class in a UML class diagram denotes a set of objects with common features.
+A class is graphically rendered as a rectangle divided into three parts (see, e.g., Fig. 1).
 The first part contains the name of the class, which has to be unique in the whole diagram.
-The second part contains the attributes of the class, each denoted by a name, possibly followed by the multiplicity, and with an associated $type^9$ , for the attribute values.
+The second part contains the attributes of the class, each denoted by a name, possibly followed by the multiplicity, and with an associated type, for the attribute values.
 The third part contains the operations of the class, i.e., the operations associated to the objects of the class.
 Note that both the second and the third part are optional.
 Formally, a class C corresponds to a FOL unary predicate C.